TinyCircuits/Thumby-Website/docs/Code-Editor/Widget-panels.md

 * STOP: Stop emulation.
 * START: Start emulation of the checked files in the Code Editor.
-* Zoom in/out using +/-.
-The circle on the left corner shows how many times the image is zoomed.
+* +/-: Zoom in/out using.
+The circle in the left corner shows how many times the image has been zoomed.
 * ↻: Rotate the virtual Thumby
+* MUTE/UNMUTE: Toggle the emulated volume off or on.
 * FILES: see the file(s) being run in the Emulator.
 * 📷: Captures a snapshot of the emulation screen to your computer.
 * 🎥: Captures a .webm video of the emulation screen to your computer.
 Press the button to start recording - the button will turn red.
 Press again to stop.